 You may incur additional costs depending on the optional modules or activities you choose.
 The cost of optional activities is not included in your tuition fee and you will need to meet this cost in addition to your fees.
 Before you apply please check with the school that provides your course using the contact details on the left of this page for advice about what is included and what optional costs you could face so you can budget accordingly.

 Our website www.brighton.ac.uk/money provides advice about funding and scholarships as well as further information about fees and advice on international and island fee paying status.

 PGDip (PGCert) General Pharmacy Practice

 Please contact us directly for exact tuition fees for this course.

-The course is a fundamental element of the Practitioner Development Strategy for pharmacists' careers within the new NHS.
+The course is a fundamental element of the practitioner development strategy for pharmacists' careers within the NHS.
 This strategy incorporates a competency-based career pathway from junior bands through to consultant pharmacists.